The Anxiety Trap: How to Break Free and Reclaim Your Life

 Sometimes, a change of scenery can interrupt patterns.
 If you always get nervous in a certain room or situation, try changing things up.
 Rearrange your furniture, take a different route to work, or try a new coffee shop.

-When anxiety hits, what do you usually do?
+When it hits, what do you usually do?
 If your go-to response isn’t helping, it’s time for a change.
 Instead of reaching for your phone to distract yourself, try doing a quick workout or calling a friend.

 Anxiety-Free Lifestyle Tips